-- A. Composition-The JRC shall be composed of three county representatives and eight cities representatives. - 1.
-The three county representatives shall be King County Executive staff with broad policy responsibilities and/or department directors.
+A. Composition-The JRC for the CDBG/ESG/HOME Consortium shall be composed of three county representatives and eight cities representatives.

+- 1. The three county representatives shall be King County Executive staff with broad policy responsibilities and/or department directors.
 County representatives shall be specified in writing and, where possible, shall be consistently the same persons from meeting to meeting. - 2.
 Four of the cities representatives shall be from those cities signing this interlocal cooperation agreement, two from each sub-region. - 3.
-The remaining four cities representatives shall be from cities that qualify to receive CDBG entitlement funds directly from HUD and that are not signing this agreement, but are signing either Joint agreements or HOME Progam-only agreements.
-These latter four representatives shall have no vote on matters specific to the jurisdictions that are parties to this agreement. - 4.
+The remaining four cities representatives shall be from cities that qualify to receive CDBG entitlement funds directly from HUD and that are not signing this agreement, but are signing either Joint Agreements or HOME Program-only agreements.
+These latter four representatives shall have no vote on matters specific to the jurisdictions that are parties to this Agreement. - 4.
 The chairperson and vice-chairperson of the JRC shall be chosen from among the members of the JRC by a majority vote of the members for a term of one year beginning with the first meeting of the calendar year.
-Attendance of five members shall constitute a quorum. - B. Appointments-The King County Executive shall appoint the three county representatives.
-The participating cities shall provide for the appointment of their shared representatives in a manner to be determined by those cities through the Suburban Cities Association or other agreed-upon mechanism for the execution of shared appointing authority.
-The Suburban Cities Association or other agreed mechanism will select four jurisdictions of varying size from among those signing this agreement, two from the north/east sub-region and two from the south sub-region.
+Attendance of five members of the entire body of eleven members of the JRC for the CDBG/HOME Consortium shall constitute a quorum for voting matters in which all members of the JRC are eligible to vote.
+For voting items of the Regular CDBG Consortium, in which only seven members may vote (those identified in sub-sections 1 and 2 of this section), four members shall constitute a quorum, made up of two King County representatives and two city representatives. - B. Appointments-The King County Executive shall appoint the three county representatives.
+The participating cities shall provide for the appointment of their shared representatives in a manner to be determined by those cities through the Sound Cities Association or other agreed-upon mechanism for the execution of shared appointing authority.
+The Sound Cities Association or other agreed mechanism will select four jurisdictions of varying size from among those signing this Agreement, two from the north/east sub-region and two from the south sub-region.
 The cities representatives shall be elected officials, chief administrative officers, or persons who report directly to the chief administrative officer and who have broad policy responsibilities; e.g., planning directors, department directors, etc. Members of the JRC shall serve for two years, or at the pleasure of their respective appointing authorities. - C. Powers and Duties-The JRC shall be empowered to: - 1.
-Review and recommend to the King County Executive all policy matters concerning the Consortium CDBG and HOME Program, including but not limited to the Consolidated Plan and related plans and policies.
+Review and recommend to the King County Executive all policy matters concerning the Consortium CDBG, ESG and HOME Program, including but not limited to the Consolidated Plan and related plans and policies.